cufyorg-archive/framework/README.md

 </p>

 -   ### About
+    The main project of the cufy organization.
+The framework is written in java.
+    The framework tries to compete with other frameworks.
 The cufy framework is focused on to be more inheritable and more reflection friendly.
-Making it less efficient (minor) but more fun and reliable in big complex projects.
+Making it more reliable in big complex projects.
+The framework still not completely ready to be used in really big projects since it is still in the beta stage.

 -   ### Guide
     The user guide can be found ether in the javadoc or the official website of the framework.